ZK-Garage/plonk/plonk-book/src/chapter_2.md

 ### Constraint system
-The circuit is converted into a system of equations where the variables are the values on all the wires and there is one equation per gate.
+The circuit is converted into a system of equations where the variables are the values on each of the wires, and there is one equation per gate.
 Let’s take our previous example:

 $\begin{equation*}
 \begin{dcases}